 Tutoring: Walk-in tutoring is available for writing and basic math during most ACE hours.
-Walk-in sessions operate on a first come, first served basis and work great for students who have a quick question about their work.
+Walk-in sessions operate on a first-come, first-served basis and work great for students who have a quick question about their work.

-Tutoring Appointments: Tutoring appointments are available for many foundational RC courses.
+Tutoring Appointments: Tutoring appointments are available for many foundational RU courses.
 During a session, you will work one-on-one with a tutor specialized in your subject.
 Appointments should be scheduled 24 hours in advance.
 Students in the same class may request a group study session with a tutor.
 Please see our Appointment Policy under the “Policies” tab for further details.

 24/7 Online Tutoring: The ACE offers online tutoring support available 24/7 via Smarthinking.
 Students can access Smarthinking by logging into their Moodle account and clicking the Smarthinking link.
 Smarthinking also provides students with access to subject study guides and video tutorials.
 See the “Online” tab for more information.

 Time Management: Students can meet with a tutor to get help with time management, organization, study strategies, and test anxiety.

 Accommodations: Students with disability-related needs should confer with the Accommodations Officer in the Executive Offices to learn about available resources and services.